Types of Financial Aid and how The Berea Tuition Scholarship is covered

-Cost of Education Scholarship – After all federal, state, institutional, and private grants have been awarded, the Cost of Education Scholarship is awarded through Berea College to fund the remaining cost of tuition.
+Tuition Promise Scholarship – After all federal, state, institutional, and private grants have been awarded, a Tuition Scholarship is awarded through Berea College to fund the remaining cost of tuition.
 Although, some families and students may help pay for meals, housing, and fees, this is not considered payment toward tuition.
 Therefore the tuition tax credit cannot be taken on federal income taxes.

 Federal Work Study – The amount of money earned for the hours worked in your labor position throughout the academic year.
 You must demonstrate need as determined by the FAFSA to qualify for Federal Work Study.

 Institutional Work Study – This would be awarded to students who do not demonstrate enough need to qualify for Federal Work Study, or work in areas where Federal Work Study can not be paid.
 This is the actual amount of money earned for the hours worked in a labor position throughout the academic year.

-Kentucky Educational Excellence Scholarship (KEES) – The KEES is awarded to Kentucky high school graduates and is based on their high school grade point average.
-Awards range from $50.00 to $2,500.00.
-The amount awarded is dependent upon criteria determined by the Kentucky Higher Education Assistance Authority.
+Kentucky Educational Excellence Scholarship (KEES) – KEES is awarded to Kentucky high school graduates and is based on their high school grade point average.
+Awards vary and the amount awarded is dependent upon criteria determined by the Kentucky Higher Education Assistance Authority.
 For more information on the KEES program, visit www.kheaa.com.
 Students must maintain a certain GPA to renew each year.

-Labor Grant – To assist with the Cost of Education, all students are awarded a Labor Grant .
-This year’s labor grant is $6,000.00.
+Labor Grant – To assist with the tuition, all students are awarded a Labor Grant .
+This year’s labor grant is $6,000.

 Direct Loan –If students need additional financial assistance to help with their term bill, this is one of the loan options available.
 The Federal Direct Loan Program provides financial assistance through the U.S. Department of Education to expand higher education opportunities for undergraduate, graduate, and professional students attending postsecondary schools on at least a half-time basis.
 To inquire about the Federal Direct Loan program, please visit Berea College’s Student Financial Aid Services office.